 The County Council's Corporate Health and Safety Team has prepared this guidance in consultation with paediatricians from Northumbria Healthcare NHS Foundation Trust.
-It chiefly refers to essential prescribed medication.
-The contents fully complement information contained in the Department for Education's (DfE's) document entitled 'Supporting pupils at school with medical conditions' which was published in April 2014.
-It also supersedes the document 'Policy on Supporting Children with Medical Needs' which the Council published in July 1999.
-Schools should dispose of all previous copies of the latter guidance.
+The content is based upon the Department for Education's (DfE) document entitled 'Supporting pupils at school with medical conditions' which was published in December 2015.